Which country is cheaper, Spain or Belgium?

 Below we will examine the differences and similarities between Belgium and Spain.
 With this information, you can decide for yourself which place is better for your next trip.

-Visitors can fill many days exploring the museums and attractions around Spain.
+Many visitors head to Spain specifically to visit some of its top-rated museums and other sights.
 The major cities of Barcelona, Madrid, Seville, Granada, and others all have world-class museums that cover a variety of topics from history to art to science.
 Many of them are also family-friendly.
 In Barcelona, don't miss the Picasso museum dedicated to the famous artist.
 Casa Batllo is one of Gaudi's famous buildings and worth a tour along with Casa Vicens, too.
 MNAC is a great place to learn about the local Catalan art and history.
 And the Joan Miro museum is dedicated to the work and life of this famous artist.
 In Madrid, you can find plenty of historical places such as the Royal Palace and the National Archaeology Museum.
 If it's art you seek, make sure to visit the Prado, the Queen Sofia Arts Center, or the Thyssen-Bornemisza Museum, all of which have world-class art from Spain and Europe.
 In Valencia, kids will love the Oceanografic aquarium and the Bioparc zoo.
 In Seville, the Real Alcazar has fascinating architecture. and the Flemenco museum showcases Spain's most famous dance.
 This is just a small sample, as you'll find even more museums in Bilbao, Malaga, Granada, and other cities around the country, too.

-You'll find fairly similar levels of culture, arts, and history when visiting both Belgium and Spain.
+You'll find great culture, arts, and history when visiting both Belgium and Spain.

 See also 14 Free Things to do in Brussels.

-Spain is an extremely popular destination for those that want to visit historical and cultural sights and attractions, as it offers plenty.
+Spain has many famous historic and cultural sights and attractions worth visiting, and is one of the main reasons why poeple come here.
 The blending of cultures in this region of Europe along with the accessibility of historic sights and cultural traditions make this country an obvious place to visit for history lovers.
 A long period of Spain's history was influenced by the Moors from the south, and you can see it in the architecture, art, cuisine, and music.
 Furthermore, the Catalan region in the east has it's own cultural differences.
 The Roman empire also left its mark, as did visitors from the rest of Europe and northern Africa.
 Some of the best historic places to see in Spain include the Alhambra palace and fortress in Granada, the huge cathedrals of Seville, Barcelona, and Madrid, El Escorial palace outside of Madrid, Montserrat Monastery near Barcelona, amongst others.
 Some of the best historical sites are actually the smaller castles and fortresses that are left from the long conflict between the Spanish and Moors that dot the countryside in the southern regions.
 Furthermore, Spain has made unique contributions of music, theater, and culture to the world stage.
 Flamenco dancing and Paso Double are just two of the musical art forms that are worth seeing on a smaller, intimate stage during a visit.
 And don't miss the world-class cuisine, too.

 Travelers will also find plenty of sights and attractions in the big cities of Spain that attract lots of visitors.
 Madrid and Barcelona are the two largest cities and most popular places to visit.
 Both have world-class museums, historical attractions, cathedrals, parks, shopping, restaurants and cafes, markets, and unique culture.
 Some of the other cities in Spain should not be overlooked either, as they also offer plenty of big city activities, museums, and culture.
 Valencia, Seville, Alicante, and Cadiz are also large and full of terrific activities.

-There are theater venues available in both Belgium and Spain.
+There are great theater venues available in both Belgium and Spain.

 If you have some extra time in Belgium, take in a show.
 While Brussels has the most theater productions, Antwerp, Ghent, and others host a variety of shows and concerts, too.
 The most popular theaters in Brussels include the Théâtre Royal du Parc, Vaux-Hall, and the KVS.
 For other interesting performances, don't miss the Royal Toone Theatre with its myriad of puppets or La Montagne Magique (Magic Mountain) which offers youth and children's productions in French.
 In Antwerp, a few of the most popular theaters are Koningin Elisabethzaal, De Roma, Stadsschouwburg, and Bourla, among others.